ezesundayeze/olamma/readme.md

 ```

 ## License
-This package is licensed under the MIT license
+This package is licensed under the MIT license.

 ## Contributions
-Feel free to fork the project and add your contributions.
-Make sure to run `npm run test` and be sure all tests are passing before making a pull request.
+You're welcome to fork the project and contribute.
+Ensure that all tests pass by running `npm run test` before submitting a pull request.